-A question designers often wonder when designing dialog boxes is where to place their ‘Ok’ and ‘Cancel’ buttons.
-The ‘Ok’ button is the primary button that completes the action the user initiated.
-The ‘Cancel’ button is the secondary button that takes users back to their original screen without completing the action.
+The ‘Cancel’ button is the secondary action that takes users back to their original screen without completing the task.
 Based on their functions, what is the best order to place them?
 Should the ‘Ok’ button come before the ‘Cancel’ button or after?

 Many have referred to following platform conventions as the answer.
 While this might seem like a solution to the problem, it really isn’t.
 It doesn’t answer which placement works better for users and why.
 The suggestion to follow platform conventions for the sake of consistency is simply not good enough and leaves designers empty-handed.

 There are certain platform design conventions that are widely used today because they work for users.
 But the point here is that platform design consistency should never satisfy a designer as the sole reason to do something.
-A true designer needs to understand the problem at a deeper level.
-And understanding the reasons why you should design your user interface one way, as opposed to another way is key.
+Understanding the reasons why you should design your user interface one way as opposed to another way is key.

 One could argue that making your action buttons prominent by giving it more visual weight and a clear and distinct label is more important than its placement.
 While the visual weight and labels of your action buttons are an important design aspect to consider, it’s not the only aspect.